Ukiah, California

-Ukiah (/juːˈkaɪə/ yoo-KY-ə; Pomo: Yokaya, meaning "deep valley") is the county seat and largest city of Mendocino County, California, with a population of 16,607 at the 2020 census.
+Ukiah (/juːˈkaɪə/ yoo-KY-ə; Pomo: Yokáya, meaning "deep valley" or "south valley") is the county seat of and the largest city in Mendocino County, in the North Coast region of California.
+Ukiah had a population of 16,607 at the 2020 census.
 With its accessible location along the U.S. Route 101 corridor, Ukiah serves as the city center for Mendocino County and much of neighboring Lake County.

 History

-Establishment
+The region has been inhabited by the Pomo for thousands of years.
+The modern area of Ukiah derives its name from the Pomo village (band) of Yokáya, meaning "deep valley" or "south valley".

+Russian era

+Russian American company led by commander Ross visited Ukiah and the Russian River in 1750, during their exploration of the Alaskan Northwest and Hawaii.
+Eventually Point Cabrillo was visited and named by the Spanish explorers, although Cabrillo only visited San Diego Bay and never visited the point.
+The land was inhabited by Pomo natives who lived as hunter gatherers until the time.
+Some Chinese explorers visited as well during the early times of Chinatown San Francisco and the building of the railroad lines.

+Mexican era

 Ukiah is located within Rancho Yokaya, one of several Spanish colonial land grants in what their colonists called Alta California.
 The Yokaya grant, which covered the majority of the Ukiah valley, was named for the Pomo word meaning "deep valley."
 The Pomo are the indigenous people who occupied the area at the time of Spanish colonization.

 Later European-American settlers adopted "Ukiah" as an anglicized version of this name for the city.

 Cayetano Juárez was granted Ukiah by Alta California.
 He was known to have a neutral relationship with the local Pomo people.
 He sold a southern portion of the grant (toward present-day Hopland) to the Burke brothers.
 The first Anglo settler in the Ukiah area was John Parker, a vaquero who worked for pioneer cattleman James Black.
 Black had driven his stock up the Russian River valley and took over a block of grazing land at that locale.
 A crude blockhouse was constructed for Parker so he could have shelter to protect the herd from the hostile indigenous local people, who resented the squatters on their land.
 The blockhouse was located just south of present-day Ukiah on the banks of what was known as Wilson Creek.
+Following the U.S. Conquest of California, the region passed from Mexican to American sovereignty.